 The Canadian Lenders Association (CLA) supports the growth of bank and non-bank companies that are in the business of lending.
 We also support lending adjacent sectors including BaaS, Core Banking, Open Banking, DE&I and Sustainable Finance Frameworks.
-We currently represent and advocate for over 250 companies across Canada that participate in SMB, BNPL, consumer, home, automotive, and mortgage sectors.
+We currently represent and advocate for over 250 companies across Canada that participate in SMB, BNPL, consumer, home, automotive, crypto-backed lending and mortgage sectors.

 Our members effectively and responsibly use innovative underwriting technology and business practices to address the needs of Canadians and support their ability to improve their credit rating.

 The Future of Lending ™

 The Canadian Lenders Association represents technology and innovative business models that continue to be adopted by mainstream financial institutions and herald the future of lending in Canada.

 Our bank and fintech ecosystem offers a dynamic suite of financial services to support the growing needs of Canadian consumers.
 With the acceleration of digitization, including automation and APIs, BaaS (banking-as-a-service) and Open Banking, credit has become more accessible to both underserviced and digital-forward borrowers.

 To this end, the CLA seeks to work across the spectrum of financial services in Canada and with the provincial and federal government to develop future standards that will ultimately benefit both the consumer and the economy.

 Consumers and small businesses look toward the banks and FinTechs as a trusted partner to service their credit requirement.
 Our goal is to reinforce responsible and transparent lending practices and access to secure data to allow for seamless financial services.
 Our approved vendors are vetted by our community to service the goals of our lender companies.

 The CLA is a borrower-centric organization and represents the voice of the consumer and small-business owner.
 The success of a lending business is predicated on the performance of its loans and the satisfaction of its end customers.
 All member lenders are required to uphold and adhere to our certification criteria .